Man dies in Rattlesnake Lake after falling or jumping from boat, officials say

-Searchers located a man Wednesday who died after falling or jumping into Rattlesnake Lake on Tuesday night, according to the King County Sheriff’s Office.
+Searchers located the body of a man Wednesday who died after falling or jumping into Rattlesnake Lake on Tuesday night, according to the King County Sheriff’s Office.

-The man, who is believed to be in his 30s, was on a boat with others when he either jumped into the water or fell, said sheriff’s spokeswoman Sgt.
+The 38-year-old Issaquah man was in an inflatable boat on the lake when he either jumped into the water or fell, said sheriff’s spokeswoman Sgt.
 Christine Elias.
+His two friends, who were swimming in the lake, began to search for him when he didn’t resurface.

-A witness called 911 about 7 p.m. after the man didn’t resurface.
-Rescue swimmers, kayaks and drones were deployed, but the search was paused overnight.
-The sheriff’s marine unit located the man about 1 p.m.
-Wednesday, Elias said.
+They called 911 around 7 p.m. after unsuccessfully searching for him for around 20 minutes, Elias said.
+The sheriff’s marine unit and other agencies sent out rescue swimmers, kayaks and drones, but the search was paused overnight.
+Searchers located the man around 1 p.m.
+Wednesday.

+Rattlesnake Lake Recreation Area, in East King County near North Bend, is a popular destination for hiking and swimming.

 The King County Medical Examiner will identify the man and cause of death.